jai-jalah/oystercard/README.md

     Tested software is easier to change because you can tell when it's broken just by running a command, even the tricky edge cases.

 I can build with objects
-    Most code in the world is structured in small pieces called objects.
-This is done because it is easier to change than having everything in one place.
+    '''Most code in the world is structured in small pieces called objects.
+This is done because it is easier to change than having everything in one place.'''

 ## Tech/frameworks used ##
 Ruby, Agile, TDD & RSpec